apache/cordova-docs/www/docs/en/3.1.0/cordova/storage/sqltransaction/sqltransaction.md

 # SQLTransaction

-Allows execution of SQL statements against the Database.
+Allows execution of SQL statements against the <a href="../database/database.html">Database</a>.

 ## Methods